bacdillon/RPA-UiPath/ServiceNow Integration/Readme.md

-## UiPath integrate with ServiceNow, Chatbot and Streamlit
+## UiPath integrate with ServiceNow, Chatbot using Copilot Studio Agent and Streamlit
-**Objective** <br>
+Designed and deployed an AI-powered IT support chatbot using Microsoft Copilot Studio to automate common service desk interactions.
-The scenario of how we can use ServiceNow with UiPath.
-It can be used in fusion with RPA (Robotic Process Automation) to bring many business benefits like integrating heterogeneous platforms through unified workflows, and automatically resolving incidents and IT and non-IT requests.
+Integrated with ServiceNow and RPA tools to automate ticket creation, status updates, and backend database tasks — improving response time and reducing manual workload in application support.

 ![alt_text](https://github.com/bacdillon/RPA-UiPath/blob/main/ServiceNow%20Integration/img/1.jpg)